Practice Development for Medical Expert Witnesses

 Catchy and Memorable Domains

-We all want a domain name that’s easy to remember, on point and easy to type.
-Sadly that is no longer available or wise.
+We all want a domain name that’s easy to remember, on-point and easy to type.
+Sadly those names are no longer available, and “catchy” may not even be a good choice.

 The cost of a domain name.

-Respected domain registrars charge $15.99-19.99 to register a domain name, plus about $29 for Domain Ownership Privacy.
-Without the privacy coverage, your name, address and email can be public.
-Why?
-Whois.com promotes internet transparency.
-A domain privacy service uses their own generic information in lieu of your personal information.
+Respected domain registrars charge $15.99-19.99 to register a domain name.
+You should also pop for a service for Domain Ownership Privacy which is about another $30/year.
+Without the privacy coverage, your name, address and email can be public on whois.com and ICANN.
+ICANN promotes internet transparency by making domain ownership information available .
+A domain privacy service, however, uses their own generic information in lieu of your personal information.

 By contrast, professional domain-name resellers don’t want privacy.
 They want domain-seekers to find them and make them an offer.
 That is not you!